Cal Wells: Post-PPI

 The 2005 season marked a monumental year for Wells as his organization celebrated its 25th anniversary in racing.
 After 28 years of ownership, the Pomona, California-native bid farewell to his role in a sport he is still most passionate about today.

 After the closing of PPI, Wells was sought out by Michael Waltrip Racing co-owner Rob Kauffman to continue working in racing via the business operations of MWR.
 After four seasons at MWR that included two NASCAR Cup wins with David Reutimann and a K&N Pro Series East championship with Ryan Truex.
 On July 25, 2011, it was announced that Wells would leave Michael Waltrip Racing, where he had moved up to vice president and chief operating officer.

 Since moving on from MWR, Wells has focused on a consultancy role primarily in motorsports, amongst other fields.
 Under the banner of LNGA Consulting, Wells has worked with NASCAR teams such as Germain Racing, Furniture Row Racing, and JTG Daugherty Racing, assisted in the start-up business operations of Haas F1, and continued to work with Toyota Racing Development.

+On July 26, 2023, it was announced that Wells would join Legacy Motor Club as the team's CEO.